Huotes/CommitMaker/README.md

 For Spring Break '05, Chuck Norris drove to Madagascar, riding a chariot pulled by two electric eels.

 Staring at Chuck Norris for extended periods of time without proper eye protection will cause blindess, and possibly foot sized brusies on the face.

+The original draft of The Lord of the Rings featured Chuck Norris instead of Frodo Baggins.
+It was only 5 pages long, as Chuck roundhouse-kicked Sauron's ass halfway through the first chapter.